SandraReal18/CovidMap/README.md

     <script src="./index.ts"></script>
 </body>
 ```
-## INSTRUCTIONS TO START IT
+### INSTRUCTIONS TO START IT

-#### In order to start it we have to first execute these commands in the terminal to install the packages that we will use:
+In order to start it we have to install npm:
  -  _npm install_
+We install the package to be able to work with maps, the library that contains this projections and the node typings to get require typing
+ -  _npm install @types/topojson-client --save-dev_
  -  _npm install d3-composite-projections --save_
  -  _npm install @types/node --save-dev_
- -  _npm install @types/topojson-client --save-dev_

  #### Once these installations are done to start we have to execute the _npm start_ command and access the localhost to be able to view the results.